-Easily create your own balsamic vinegar by adding Vino Cotto di Montillo to distilled vinegar, adjusting each ingredient to taste.
+Easily create your own balsamic vinegar by adding Vino Cotto di Montillo to distilled white vinegar, adjusting each ingredient to taste.
 For a smooth, sweeter balsamic vinegar, simply add more vino cotto.
 Whisk well to emulsify the ingredients before serving.

 1/2 cup Vino Cotto di Montillo